 Phil Roe represents the First Congressional District of Tennessee.
-A resident of Johnson City serving his fourth term in Congress, Phil has a strong work ethic and is committed to working on behalf of the First District, Tennessee and our nation.
+A resident of Johnson City serving his fifth term in Congress, Phil has a strong work ethic and is committed to working on behalf of the First District, Tennessee and our nation.

 A native of Tennessee, Phil was born on July 21, 1945 in Clarksville.
 He earned a degree in Biology with a minor in Chemistry from Austin Peay State University in 1967 and went on and to earn his Medical Degree from the University of Tennessee in 1970.
 Upon graduation, he served two years in the United States Army Medical Corps.

 As a physician, Congressman Roe has become an active player in the effort to reform our nation’s health care system.
 He is the co-chair of the House GOP Doctors Caucus and a co-chair of the Congressional Academic Medicine Caucus.
 Dr. Roe previously served as the chair of the Republican Study Committee’s Health Care Task Force for three congresses and helped write a patient-centered, free-market alternative to the Affordable Care Act.